Maghoul/TheWedge/README.md

 Optionally, provide Estimated Time of Departure (ETD) and Estimated Time of Arrival (ETA) in HH:mm format (e.g., 14:30) to see forecasted conditions.
 Submit the form to view METAR and TAF data, including flight rules color-coded (e.g., green for VFR, red for LIFR).

-Check back later for the weight and balance calculator once it’s implemented!

 Project Structure